Lisa and Lena: Awards

 In 2016 the duo received the golden Bravo Otto as Social-Media-Stars.
 They also received a 2017 Shorty Award as Muser of the Year.
 They were nominated for Best Musers and Choice Musers at the 2017 Teen Choice Awards.

 Personal life

 Lisa and Lena are Christians.
-They were adopted at the age of six months.
+They were adopted at the age of six months and have a biological half-brother, the German tattoo model Jayden Terrible.
 Lena was born just before Lisa.

+In 2022, Lisa announced that she was engaged to an Australian musician, Jonas Jay.
+They married on 25 March, 2023.
+After going public about her pregnancy in early 2024, Lisa gave birth to their son in November.

+Lena now works as a model in New York City.